-On August 21, the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) was notified of two positive test results for West Nile Virus (WNV); one from a 10 year old gelding in Simcoe County and the other from a 25 year old mare in Bruce County.
+On August 21, the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) was notified of two positive test results for West Nile Virus (WNV); one from a 10-year-old gelding in Simcoe County and the other from a 25-year-old mare in Bruce County.
 The Simcoe County gelding was euthanized after developing severe neurological signs and seizures.
-The mare developed severe neurological deficis in all four limbs as well as facial hyperaesthesia and is recovering under veterinary medical supervision.
+The mare developed severe neurological deficits in all four limbs as well as facial hyperaesthesia and is recovering under veterinary medical supervision.

 Effective equine vaccines for WNV are available and veterinarians should ensure that vaccinations are up to date in their clients’ animals.
 There is no vaccine for humans and no treatment, other than supportive, once a person is infected.